Borders Literature Online

 Bibliography

-Pelumi Olatunji is a First-Class graduate of History (B.A.
+Mr. Olatunji Pelumi is a First-Class graduate of History (B.A.
 History) from the University of Ibadan, Nigeria.
-At the University’s 76th Convocation Ceremony in November 2024, he received five academic awards for excellence, including Best Graduating Student in the Department of History, the Abisola Gabi-Williams Prize, and the Professor Obaro Ikime Award for Best Graduating Male.
+At the University’s 76th Convocation Ceremony on November 13, 2024, he was recognized with five academic prizes for excellence:

 About the African Perspectives Series